Home HOMESCHOOLING Fun School Preschool: Frogs and Turtles Theme

 I printed the puzzle pieces on cardstock paper, laminated them (with self-adhesive sheets like these from Amazon), cut them out and had Emily put them together in order.
 The first puzzle I made stopped after the adult piece and it wasn’t really exciting because we had to break it apart and do it again each time.
 To make it more fun, I re-designed it to be like a never ending puzzle so that she could keep moving the egg to the end to restart the life cycle.

-8. “Yertle the Turtle” Stack Up – Fine Motor Skill Activity
+“Yertle the Turtle” Stack Up – STEM Activity

-This was a really easy activity using index cards and paper cups.
-You likely already have them on hand but I have OCD and had to have green cups to go along with our frog and turtle theme so I bought a package from the dollar store.
+This was a really easy STEM activity using index cards and paper cups.
+Any paper cups will do but if you want them to go best with your theme, grab a pack of green cups from your dollar store.
 I picked up some index cards while I was there too.
 All you need to do is have your kid alternate stacking cups and index cards and see how high it will go.

-I saw the idea on Pinterest before reading Yertle the Turtle so I had no clue how it was related but I thought it looked like a fun activity regardless.
-After we read the story it all made sense!
-And it did end up being really fun… but it also got Emily a little rambunctious the higher the cups were stacked.
+This activity was a pairing to the Dr. Seuss book, Yertle the Turtle, and it was really fun.
+However it also got Emily a little rambunctious the higher the cups were stacked.
 See, I was determined to stack them as high as possible (ha, just call me Yertle) and she was determined to knock them over.
 GRRRR.
-It was kinda like the game Jenga, especially with Emily pulling the index cards out from between the cups when it was “my turn”!
+It was kinda like the game Jenga, especially with Emily pulling the index cards out from between the cups when it was my turn!
 LOL

 I wanted to do a sea turtle sensory bin with the “ocean” and “beach/sand” but I mentioned I couldn’t find many turtle toys to use for it (and I’m glad because the whole bin didn’t really go as I had planned in my head and just turned into muddy water).
 I decided to make my own turtles using some craft foam for the bodies (so they would float in water), empty plastic (individual size) yogurt containers for the shells, googly eyes and a Sharpie!.
 They came out so cute!
 Their bodies were not so proportioned but as I’ve mentioned a ton of times now, I’m not artistic and can’t draw to save my life.
 Emily could tell they were turtles and she (and the dog) had fun playing and swimming with them so… goal achieved!
 She is still using one of them in the bathtub too. #proudmomcraft